wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.7.2 =
+Added functionality to find duplicate plugin filters and display a warning on the edit screen.
+Fixed search for parent permalinks.
+Was stopping the search even if there were no plugins and a parent was found.
+Fixed admin url links in error messages.
+Fixed plugin group links on the plugins page.

 = 5.7.1 =
 Fixed queries in PluginOrganizerMU.class.php to properly use enabled post types.